Updated: Feb 10

 It isn’t the kind of lie you tell with your face, it’s the kind of lie you act out with your body.

-So why is it so crazy to believe that a body can do exactly what it was “designed” to do?
-In other words, why wouldn’t the body be incredibly adept at projecting and analyzing future movements/behaviors based on current actions and then projecting that into the future?
-This is all to say that your Future Self has already crunched the numbers, it’s already run all the data, and it’s saying, “Look, I’ve done the math on this, and I know where you’re headed…and it doesn’t look good.
+So then, why is it so crazy to believe that a body can do exactly what it was “designed” to do?
+In other words, why wouldn’t the body be incredibly adept at projecting and analyzing future movements based on past actions and then projecting that into the future?
+This is all to say that your Prospective Self has already crunched the numbers, it’s already run all the data, and it’s saying, “Look, I’ve done the math on this, and I know where you’re headed…and it doesn’t look good.
 So I am not going to participate in this negative spiral anymore.”

 If you or someone you know is depressed, try considering the idea that depression is your body’s way of telling you something is wrong.
 You’re not getting enough food, or you’re not getting enough sunlight, or social interaction, job-fulfillment, life-fulfillment, emotional-fulfillment, nutrition, sleep…or maybe you’re getting too much of something?